 Are contributions tax-deductible?

 Yes.
 Each January bill will have a summary of donations for tax purposes.

 How is the Foundation board governed?

 The Foundation board is governed by nine volunteers - one cooperative member from each of the nine trustee districts.
-Each Foundation board member will be appointed by Clay Electric Cooperative's Board of Trustees and will serve staggered 3-year terms.
+Each Foundation board member is appointed by Clay Electric Cooperative's Board of Trustees and serves staggered 3-year terms.
 The Foundation board reviews grant applications and makes decisions regarding approval and funding levels within the guidelines of the Foundation bylaws.